NervanaSystems/ngraph/doc/sphinx/source/inspection/index.rst

 Visualization Tools
 ###################

-One option for visualizing the graph or node structure of a graph is to compile with :envvar:`-DNGRAPH_JSON_ENABLE` flags (see also `CMakeLists.txt`_) to conditionally enable some kinds of serialization that can be converted to image files, or to formats like PDF.
-Note that large graphs are usually not legible with formats like PDF.
+nGraph provides serialization and deserialization facilities along with the ability to create image formats.
+When visualization is enabled, a ``dot`` file is generated, along with a ``png``.
+The default can be adjusted by setting the ``NGRAPH_VISUALIZE_TREE_OUTPUT_FORMAT`` flag to another format, like PDF.
+Note: large graphs are usually not legible with formats like PDF.

 Large graphs may require additional work to get into a human-readable format.
 We have provided a script to convert the `most common default output`_ to an output that is better able to handle detailed graphs; however, we do not offer user support for this script.